ljwedin/rock-paper-scissors-backend/README.md

 ---

-### Testing
+### **Testing**

-Testing has been set up for the game logic in case of change of parameters, variables etc. No further tests are used given the time constraint for the project.
+Testing has been set up for the game logic in case of change of parameters, variables etc. No further tests are used given the time constraint for the project, but practical tests would mock games or test the req/res chain for game playing.

 ---

-### Validation
+### **Validation**

 Input from players, and game IDs, are validated throughout the application.
 Error messages are sent back to the player to help solve issues that are not due to faulty URLs or server not being online.